gluonhq/wave-app/README.md

 Instructions for Native Image
 ------------

-* Download the following version of GraalVM and unpack it like you would any other JDK.
+* Download the latest version of GraalVM and unpack it like you would any other JDK.
 * Set `GRAALVM_HOME` environment variable to the GraalVM installation directory:
 ```
 export GRAALVM_HOME=path-to-graalvm-directory